wrightmat/dnd-eberron/docs/locations/Sarlona.md

 * Population: 2,100,000 (93% humans, 3% shifters, 2% changelings, 2% other)
 * Environments: Warm and temperate plains, forests, and marshes
 * Planar Elements: Wild zones tied to Daanvi, Irian, and Syrania
-* Major Settlements:
+* Major Settlements: Dul Zeer, Dul El, Dar Ilash, Dul Durat

 ##### Nulakesh
 Nulakesh was once a large empire in central Sarlona dominated by human overlords, and that legacy led to one of the most intolerant provinces during the Age of the Dreaming Dark.
 Unfortunately, not much improved when the Turning of the Age happened, as while the Inspired were no longer in charge, the Humans took over with their own form of very similar intolerance.
+Rumors persist that something akin to The Unity may still exist in some capacity in Nulakesh.

 * Population: 1,100,000 (93% humans, 3% Chosen/Inspired, 2% changelings, 2% other)
 * Environments: Temperate and cold plains, forests, and mountains
 * Planar Elements: Wild zones linked to Daanvi, Dolurrh, and Shavarath
-* Major Settlements:
+* Major Settlements: Dul Natath, Dar Terash, Dul Zerath, Dar Darath, Dar Reth

 ##### Borunan
 The nation of Borunan was once a strong nation of ogres, which became tools of the Inspired during the Age of the Dreaming Dark.
 But now that powerful race and the ogre mage lords that rule them are able to walk their own path once again.
 The people of Borunan tend to be cheerful and straightforward.
 Feats of strength are admired; a human isn't expected to match an ogre but still earns respect for proving his prowess.
 Athletic events typically include weightlifting and throwing contests.